Thami911/nasa-image-api-react-app/README.md

 * Install dependencies:
 [npm install](npminstall)
-Usage

 To run the app locally, use the following command:
 [npm run dev](#npmrundev)

 This will start the development server, and you can view the app by navigating to http://localhost:5174 in your browser.

-*Technologies Used
+* Technologies Used
 React: A JavaScript library for building user interfaces.
 Vite: A fast build tool for modern web projects.
 NASA APOD API: The data source for the Astronomy Picture of the Day